Fozzie Bear: What?

 - There's a hilarious example in the New Jedi Order books, where Han and Chewie take part in a asteroid run race.
 The race ship has two sets of controls and they struggle to cooperate, leaving them screaming and bellowing - including the trope - at each other as they narrowly dodge asteroid after asteroid.
 To everyone watching however, they look like they're using the Force because they're flying so well.

 - "Do I turn left?"/"Right" happens in Beverly Cleary's book Ramona and Her Mother, when Beezus is giving her mother directions to get to the hairstylist's.

-- In the CSI: Crime Scene Investigation episode "Alter Boys", Catherine tells a suspect to "Raise your right foot...
+- In the CSI episode "Alter Boys", Sara tells a suspect to "Raise your right foot...
 No, your other right."
 Although, given the circumstances, he was probably in shock at the time.

 The Doctor: From Skaro.
 At least originally.
 They're the mutated remains of a species called the Kaleds.
 Left here.

 Ace: When were they left here?